danbz/volume-camera/README.md

 https://github.com/jvcleave/ofxImGui
 https://github.com/kylemcdonald/ofxCv

-Currently integrated with Kinect v1 (1414) running under OSX, the source includes project files for Xcode v 8.8.3 development environment.
+Currently integrated with Kinect v1 (1414) running under OSX, the source includes project files for Xcode v 8.8.3 development environment. including integration of Kinect 2 (model XX).

 The software reads kinect data to a variable size 3d mesh with point cloud, faces and wireframe with and without surface normals and illumination.
 Depth and RGB data can be captured to disk as PNG sequences with EXIF meta data and replayed and manipulated.
 Basic OpenCV routines are integrated allowing gaussian blur, eroding and dilation of either RGB or Depth (mesh) data on both live and pre-recorded data.